VeronikaWells/VeronikaWells/README.md

 -  I’m currently working on becaming a software developer.👩‍💻
--  I’m currently learning Python and gaining experience.🤖
+-  I’m learning Python and gaining experience.🤖

 - 💬 Ask me about anything.
 - 📫 How to reach me: https://www.linkedin.com/in/veronika-wells/